valeIT/valeIT.github.io/_posts/2019-11-03-migrating-to-gitlab.md

 This is totally unacceptable and breaks the whole premise of what I was trying to do.

 Gitlab Pages using Gitlab pipelines supports automatically pulling a GitHub repository and building it at each new commit.
 Exactly what I need.
-All the code will stay on GitHub to use its better ecosystem of plugins and bots, but the website will be server from GitLab.
+All the code will stay on GitHub to use its better ecosystem of plugins and bots, but the website will be served from GitLab.
 I've already migrated the DNS records to point to GitLab server, it will take up to 24 hours for it to propagate.
 The website might be down for this period.

 ## Setting it up